LW.10051 / LW.10536

 - Advising clients with criminal records on their legal rights and obligations related to employment.

-- Conducting initial interviews with clients and their families seeking representation by NDS.
+- Conducting initial interviews with clients and their families seeking representation.

 - Collaborating with social work staff to match services within the community to individual client needs.

 - Advocating for other policies that facilitate the reentry of individuals returning to their communities.

 The will examine various conceptions of the role of the defender office in an effort to begin developing a vision that treats individual representation as the primary, but not sole responsibility of a defender office.
 Students will be introduced to approaches that attempt to move defender offices toward more community-based, activist roles in the political and justice systems.
 Students will explore the range of roles that defenders can play in advocating for their clients and client communities.
 Students will be exposed to principles of problem-identification and problem-solving as theoretical constructs.
 Then, through case studies of individual representation, outreach, education and organizing initiatives, students will closely examine ambitions, methods and achievements in light of those theories.
 The interdisciplinary approach of the seminar is designed to encourage students to share ideas and theories across disciplines as a means of developing stronger analytical, consensus-building and leadership skills.

 The seminar will also provide a forum for a collaborative effort with staff from local defender offices and justice advocacy groups to begin the process of moving beyond the defender's constitutional mandate to represent individual clients charged with crimes toward a role that involves greater participation in the larger community.
 The seminar will explore various policy roles that defender offices might begin to assume.
 Students will examine the tendency of traditional defender offices to isolate themselves from the larger community and will attempt to determine whether and how these offices might become more actively involved with client communities, the media and others in position of influence to shape and advance an agenda on behalf of defenders' client base.